JamesOQ/Tunning-Up-Music-Highway/README.md

 Team members: Ruixuan Ding, [John Hurtado](https://github.com/hurtadocadavid21), [Yang Mo](https://github.com/zetacaveman), [James O'Quinn](https://github.com/JamesOQ), [Chilambwe Wapamenshi](https://github.com/ChilambweWapamenshi)

-Acknowledgements: First, we would like to thank everyone at The Erdős Institute for making this project possible and giving us the means, structure, and education to complete this project.
-Additionally, we would like to thank the Tennessee Department of Safety and Homeland Security for providing their detailed data and well-made dashboards to the public.
-Also, we would like to thank Steven Gubkin for the helpful comments and feedback.
-Finally, we are incredibly grateful for all the advice, encouragement, and guidance from our group mentor Greg Taylor.
+Acknowledgements: We would first like to thank everyone at the Erdős Institute for providing the structure, resources, and education that made this project possible.
+We are thankful for the detailed data and dashboards made publicly available by the Tennessee Department of Safety and Homeland Security.
+Also, Special thanks to Steven Gubkin for his helpful comments and feedback.
+Finally, we are especially grateful to have had Greg Taylor as our group mentor, and for his generous guidance, encouragement, and advice throughout the project.

 #  Table of Contents</p>